 - brand personality — the traits that make your brand feel human and relatable

-Your purpose and core values and parts of your business that make up the bulk of your messaging, and that includes your content.
+Your purpose and core values and parts of your business that make up the bulk of your messaging, and that includes the key takeaways of your content.
 You want to make sure your content aligns with your purpose, showcases your core values and always, always has a consistent personality that brings character to your posts.

 Whenever I work with clients, we always start with brand strategy and planning out the brand they want to own.
 The strategy we map out together directs everything that comes afterwards!
-You can learn more about my process here.
+If you’d like to learn more about my process, a great place to start is with my free branding workshop.

 Meet your audience where they’re at